citelao/sensible/_coffee_shop/6-traditional.md

 Things were not as good back then.

 In 2004, the Internet Storm Center stated that an unpatched Windows XP machine would be infected [within 20 minutes](https://www.theregister.co.uk/2004/08/19/infected_in20_minutes/) of being connected to the Internet<!-- also InfoSec Handlers Diary Blog - Survival Time on the Internet -->---automatically.
-This is easy to believe.
+This is easy to believe (though hard to really confirm).
 Windows XP:

 * had no default firewall (it allowed anyone to connect to it without issue),
 * had poor built-in security software (so it could not stop threats once they connected), and it